The Politics of Entertainment

-I ended up on the episode about Commodus, and it felt oddly relevant.
+I watched the episode about Commodus, and it felt oddly relevant.

 Commodus is often remembered as a mad Roman emperor, and with good reason.
 Ruling Rome was not enough for him.
-He wanted to be admired as more than a man, as something closer to a god.
+He wanted to be admired as more than a man.
+He wanted to be seen as a supernatural being, a “superman,” a Roman god.

-We may like to think that some parts of life are “just entertainment,” as if that makes them harmless or neutral.
+We may like to think that some parts of life are ‘just entertainment,’ as if that makes them harmless or neutral.
 But entertainment is never just entertainment.
 It shapes emotion, loyalty, memory, identity, and the way people see the world.
-Once it does that, politics is already in the room.
+Once it does, politics is already in the room.

 The stage as an instrument of power

-The Roman governing elites were appalled, and eventually decided they had had enough.
-They first tried to have him killed through his mistress.
+Rome’s governing elites were appalled and eventually decided they had had enough.
+They first tried to have him poisoned by his mistress.
 When that failed, he was strangled by an elite wrestler.
 That was the end of Commodus.

 But the larger point remains.
 Rome understood something we still wrestle with today: public entertainment can never be fully separated from politics.